Steffi Graf: Legacy

-In December 1999, Graf was named the greatest female tennis player of the 20th century by a panel of experts assembled by the Associated Press.
+In December 1999, Graf was named the greatest woman tennis player of the 20th century by a panel of experts assembled by the Associated Press.
 Graf was ranked as the world No. 1 in women's singles by the WTA for a record 377 weeks, and finished as the year-end No. 1 a record eight times, and she won 22 major women's singles titles.
 Graf's athletic ability and aggressive power game played from the baseline have been credited with developing the modern style of play that has come to dominate today's game.

 In the year of Graf's retirement, Billie Jean King said, "Steffi [Graf] is definitely the greatest women's tennis player of all time."
 In March 2012, Tennis Channel picked Graf as the greatest female tennis player ever in their list of 100 greatest tennis players of all time.
 In November 2018, Tennis.com polled its readers to choose the greatest women's tennis player of all time and Graf came in first.
-In December 1999, Graf was named the greatest female tennis player of the 20th century by a panel of experts assembled by the Associated Press.
 When asked in a 2016 interview to name the greatest players of all time, Serena Williams answered Graf and Roger Federer.

 In July 2020, The Guardian polled its readers to determine the greatest female tennis player of the past 50 years, and Graf was the clear favorite, picking up nearly twice as many votes as any other player.
 Along with Boris Becker, Graf is considered instrumental in popularizing tennis in Germany, where it remains one of the foremost national sports.
 Tennis writer Steve Flink, in his book The Greatest Tennis Matches of the Twentieth Century, named Graf as the best female player of the 20th century.
 Flink said in 2020 that the jury was still out on (Serena) Williams as the greatest ever, but Williams' consistency over the long span did not match that of Graf or Navratilova.